Jaculamata/learngit/readme.txt

-hello world
+hello world goodbye
-omg
+omg oh shit!
 life is sufferring
-but we have to suck it!
+but we don't have to suck it!